 - Watch out for questions that seem similar which frustrates survey respondents.

-- Make sure you are asking questions which would generate answers that can be actioned.
+- Make sure you are asking questions which would generate answers that are actionable.
 For example I advise against asking “Did you feel good on your 1st day at the office?”
-If the survey respondent answered “no” you would have limited ability to impact the responses from future new employees.
+If the survey respondent answered “no” you would have limited ability to avoid getting that response from future new employees.

 - Do take the time at least once per quarter (or shorter time periods if you are hiring several people) to review, analyze and summarize the results obtained from the New Employee Surveys.
-That way you can be sure you are able to spot trends and identify specific focus areas for you and your HR/Learning and Development teams to address and improve upon going forward.
+That way you will be able to spot trends and identify specific focus areas for you and your HR/Learning and Development teams to address and improve upon going forward.